I'm Breaking Up With My Past: 11 Verses for Living Free

 There’s a different voice that whispers, full of hope, forgiveness and love.
 “Remember, who you are in Me.
 Remember, you’ve been forgiven.
 Remember, you have purpose.
 Remember, you’ve been set free.
 Remember, you belong to Me.”

 God’s label over you is lasting.
 It sticks.
 It's permanent.
 It doesn't wash off if you blow it again.
 It doesn't fade over time if you're not consistent.
 It breathes new hope, gives another chance, believes for the best, and offers a fresh start.
 Again.
 And again.
 Over and over.

 Still not sure?
-Here are 11 verses for living free, straight from God’s Word:
+Here are 11 Bible verses for letting go and living free: